calishu/calishu/README.md

 <br><br>
 <pre>
-I'm a 17-year-old self-taught Software Developer from Germany, passionate about backend and low-level development.
+I'm a 17-year-old self-taught Software Developer from Germany, passionate about software specifically low-level development.
 <br>
-I work with languages like C/C++, Rust, and Java, constantly improving my skills and building new projects.
+I work with languages like C and C++, constantly improving my skills and building new projects.
 </pre>